 Taxonomy, Botanical Classification for Daffodil Bulbs

-Plant taxonomy classifies daffodils as Narcissus.
-The genus name, Narcissus derives from the name of the youth in Greek mythology who died while leaning over a pool of water, transfixed by his own image (the flower that later sprung up from the spot was named "Narcissus").
+Plant taxonomy classifies daffodils as belonging to the genus, Narcissus.
+The genus name derives from the name of the youth in Greek mythology who died while leaning over a pool of water, transfixed by his own image (the flower that later sprung up from the spot was named "Narcissus").
+We also derive the word, "narcissist" from this ancient story.

 Daffodils are one of our most recognizable flowers.
 What child is not fascinated by the proboscis-like coronas of the yellow trumpet types, protruding from a sun face with six yellow petals?
 But these flowers come in various sizes, shapes and colors, including miniatures and those with cups rather than trumpets.
 Their leaves are sword-shaped.